RubenEschauzier/quweda_link_queue_content_analysis/content/experiment_setup.md

 ### Link Types in the SOLID Ecosystem
 {:##Link Types in the SOLID Ecosystem}

 In the solid ecosystem there are multiple predicates that serve a distinct function and result from the structural properties of the ecosystem.
-For example, LDP containers serve as ..., while type indexes denote a direct link to a resource in the vault, like comments or posts.
+For example, LDP Basic Containers serve as directories, that can contain references to either files or other LDP containers, while type indexes denote a direct link to a resource in the vault with a certain type or class, like comments or posts.
+For a more in-depth explanation of the SOLID environment and its structural properities we refer to [](cite:cites taelman2023evaluation).
 In [](#tab:priorities) we show all considered predicate types and the short versions of their name.
-Note the presence of cMatch, which is the reachability criterion described in CITE HERE, we do not consider the other criterions like cAll because this will lead to an inpractical number of followed links.
+Note the presence of cMatch, which is the reachability criterion described in [](cite:cites hartig2012foundations), we do not consider the other criterions like cAll because this will lead to an inpractical number of followed links.
 When we dereference a URI, we can record whether we obtain this URI from a triple with one of the previously mentioned predicates, thus giving us information on the type of document we are dereferencing.
-This prior knowledge on the data we query can potentially serve as the basis of a link prioritisation algorithm.
+This prior knowledge on the data we query can potentially serve as the basis of a link prioritisation algorithm or augment the algorithms in [](#relatedwork).

 <figure id="tab:priorities" class="table" markdown="1">